dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* Non-trivial cycles are errors - loop behavior must be modeled via *fixpoint*, not link layer recursion.
 But the trivial cycle conceptually matches the behavior of an undefined word, so we'll take advantage.

-*Note:* Some words are implicitly defined including the four primitives `a b c d`, most number words, and secure hash resources.
+*Note:* Some words are implicitly defined.
+This includes the four primitives `a b c d`, most number words, and secure hash resources.
 These should not be represented within the dictionary, or if represented should be equivalent to the implicit definition.

 ## Secure Hash Resources

 Binaries, stowage, and dictionaries will use the same secure hash: 384 bits of [BLAKE2b](https://blake2.net/) encoded as 64 characters in [base64url](https://en.wikipedia.org/wiki/Base64).
 BLAKE2b is an efficient, high quality hash function.
 I feel that 64 characters offers a reasonable balance between collision resistance and aesthetics.

-Secure hash resources are not defined within a dictionary.
-Instead, they are defined in an implicit global namespace and may be shared among many dictionaries and runtimes.
+Secure hash resources are generally not defined within the normal dictionary representation.
+Instead, they are defined in an implicit global space and may be shared among many dictionaries and runtimes.
 These resources are very easy to cache and distribute through [content delivery networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network).
 For an untrusted CDN we could compress and encrypt the content, using 128 bits of the secure hash for a lookup key and the rest for AES decryption.

 ## Evaluation